The Lost Art of Shorthand Stenography: A Look into an Ancient Skill

 The art of shorthand can be traced back to ancient Egypt, where scribes developed a form of shorthand called hieratic script as early as the 2nd millennium BCE.
 Shorthand continued to evolve in different forms throughout history, with notable advancements made by Tiro in Ancient Rome and the Pitman Brothers in the 19th century.
 The most widely recognized form of shorthand is the Gregg system, invented by John Robert Gregg in the late 19th century, which became widely used in English-speaking countries.

-● Must Read: The Art of Negotiation: How to Ask for a Raise With Confidence
+● Must Read: Mastering the Art of How to Essays: A Step-by-Step Guide

 At its peak, shorthand stenography was an essential skill for secretaries, court reporters, journalists, and various other professions that required accurate and swift note-taking.
 Mastery of shorthand could lead to lucrative job opportunities and was considered a mark of distinction.
 However, with the advent of technology, particularly the typewriter and later personal computers, shorthand began to decline rapidly in the mid-20th century.